 The pico really brightens up food and gives it that extra boom pow kick of flavor.
 You can grab my Perfect Pico de Gallo recipe here.

-Check out these other delicious southwest recipes!
+more delicious southwest recipes!

 - Crock Pot Chicken Enchiladas With Elote (Mexican Street Corn) – These are seriously amazing, the Mexican street corn is out of this world